barryclark/jekyll-now/_posts/2015-10-27-Hiring-a-Great-Technical-Team-Part-2.md

 ---
 layout: post
-title: Hiring a Great Technical Team (Part 2/3)
+title: "Hiring a Great Technical Team (Part 2/3)"
-excerpt_separator: <!--more-->
+author: stelios
 tags: [hiring, team creation, cv screening, candidate assessment]
+categories: [Engineering, Leadership, Hiring]
+featured:
+description: "People are THE most important element in any company.
+This series of articles discusses some approaches and techniques in finding great people."
+image: assets/images/hiring-team/free-to-use-sounds-kOuCX7fh50U-unsplash.jpg
 ---

-## "Gathering" stage

-### CV screening

-So, you finally have CVs coming in!
+You finally have CVs coming in!
 Woohoo!!
 Either in a trickle or like a flood, you now need to start sorting them out.

 But what do you look for?

+## "Gathering" stage

+### CV screening

 Well, this is a little bit like "what is your favorite food".
 There is no right or wrong: 100 people will give 101 different answers, all of them valid!